Sienci-Labs/Resources/vortex/vx-the-basics/vx-software-basics.md

 featured_image: _images/_vortex/_the-basics/vx_software_post-process.jpg
 ---

-The process of creating toolpaths for the Vortex rotary axis is largely similar to that for any benchtop CNC, so if you’ve made a toolpath before, you should feel right at home with this new workflow.
+The process of creating toolpaths for the Vortex rotary axis is largely similar to that for any benchtop CNC, so if you've made a toolpath before, you should feel right at home with this new workflow.

 We highly recommend that you use software by Vectric (<a href="https://sienci.com/product/vectric-vcarve-desktop-v11/">VCarve Desktop</a> / <a href="https://sienci.com/product/vectric-vcarve-pro-v11/">VCarve Pro</a> / Aspire) since it offers best-in-class support for rotary and is relatively inexpensive.
 For the purposes of this article we will focus on how to create rotary toolpaths in VCarve.